 1. Limited Storage

-Chromebooks are generally sold with limited storage capacity, f local storage; they also have an option to extend the storage by another 32GB using a SD Card.
+Low priced or Budget friendly Chromebooks are generally sold with limited local storage capacity, with an option to extend the storage capacity by using SD Card.

-This means you will have to get comfortable with the idea of storing all your files on Google’s Cloud Storage service or manage with available in-built storage in Chromebooks, USB sticks and other external storage devices.
+This means you will have to get used to the idea of storing your files on Google’s Cloud Storage service or manage with the available built-in storage and whatever can be extended by using SD Card or another form of external storage.

 2. Cloud Storage